Surgery can help to alleviate pain when symptoms present themselves. The procedure can also help you live a normal life.

 Surgery is the recommended treatment for a hiatal hernia.

 The umbilical hernia is another that involves a portion of your intestine.
 The bulge, this time, occurs near your belly button.
 Umbilical hernias are quite common and usually harmless in adults.

 Umbilical hernias happen more in infants.

 When the problem occurs in adults, the cause is typically obesity, multiple pregnancies, abdominal cavity fluid, or long-term dialysis to treat kidney failure.
-You can also be susceptible to this hernia type if you have had abdominal surgery in the past.
+If you have had abdominal surgery, you can also be susceptible to this hernia type.

 You should seek treatment for an umbilical hernia if you experience pain, vomiting, and tenderness at the bulge site.